0xPolygon/polygon-docs/docs/tools/dApp-development/common-tools/hardhat.md

 npx hardhat run scripts/deploy.js --network polygon_amoy
 ```

-The contract will be deployed on Polygon Amoy Testnet, and you can check the deployment status here: <https://amoy.polygonscan.com/>
+The contract will be deployed on Polygon Amoy testnet, and you can check the deployment status here: <https://amoy.polygonscan.com/>

 **Congratulations!
 You have successfully deployed Greeter Smart Contract.
 Now you can interact with the Smart Contract.**